docQodly/docs/docs/studio/pageLoaders/pageLoaderOverview.md

 </Column.List>

 :::tip
-The Datasource tab becomes accessible only when a component is linked to a datasource.
+The Qodly Source tab becomes accessible only when a component is linked to a qodlysource.
 :::

 ### CSS Tab